graphql-java/java-dataloader/README.md

 It can serve as integral part of your application's data layer to provide a consistent API over various back-ends and reduce message communication overhead through batching and caching.

-An important use case for `java-dataloader` is improving the efficiency of GraphQL query execution, but there are many other use cases where you can benefit from using this utility.
+An important use case for `java-dataloader` is improving the efficiency of GraphQL query execution.
+Graphql fields are resolved in a independent manner and with a true graph of objects, you may be fetching the same object many times.
+Also a naive implementation of graphql data fetchers can easily lead to the dreaded  "n+1" fetch problem.

+There are many other use cases where you can also benefit from using this utility.

 Most of the code is ported directly from Facebook's reference implementation, with one IMPORTANT adaptation to make it work for Java 8. ([more on this below](manual-dispatching)).